arilamstein/acs-nativity-timeseries/README.md

 # ACS Nativity Time Series

 This repository contains a small, focused analysis of nativity trends in the United States and in Minneapolis, Minnesota, using the American Community Survey (ACS) 1‑year estimates.
-The project uses the `censusdis` Python package to pull ACS table **B05012 (Nativity in the United States)** across multiple years and visualize changes over time.

 The repo includes:
 - a lightweight module for ingesting the data (`data.py`)